IT21020230/Y2S2-MAD-MINI-PROJECT-StupiDroids/README.md

 ## EduHub

-Users can expand and enhance thier general knoledge by using this mobile appliacation.
+Users can expand and enhance their general knowledge by using this mobile application.